immunefi-team/forge-poc-templates/README.md

 ### Getting Started 📖

+### 1️⃣ Initialize Forge repository

-1️⃣ First, initialize a forge repository with the attack template you would like to use.
+First, initialize a forge repository with the attack template you would like to use.
 Passing `default` as the branch will initialize a minimal forge repository with the correct dependencies installed.
 See the [template categories](#template-categories-) below for a list of templates which can be chosen.
 ```
 forge init --template immunefi-team/forge-poc-templates --branch [template]
 ```

+---
-2️⃣ Download the contract interfaces
+### 2️⃣ Download the contract interfaces

-You can create your own interface contracts, create an interface automatically with Foundry's [`cast interface`](https://book.getfoundry.sh/reference/cast/cast-interface) commandline tool, or download the full source code for contracts for the protocol using Foundry's [`cast etherscan-source`](https://book.getfoundry.sh/reference/cast/cast-etherscan-source) command line tool.
+You can create your own interface contracts, create an interface automatically with Foundry's [`cast interface`](https://book.getfoundry.sh/reference/cast/cast-interface) commandline tool (a), or download the full source code for contracts for the protocol using Foundry's [`cast etherscan-source`](https://book.getfoundry.sh/reference/cast/cast-etherscan-source) command line tool (b).
 To use the `cast` commands, define the `ETHERSCAN_API_KEY` environment variable, then call cast with either of the following methods:

-### a.
+#### a.
 Download the interface (recommended)
 Rather than copying the entire smart contract code itself, you can use the Interface feature introduced in Solidity version 0.6.x to define which functions a contract implements.
 To do so automatically, run the following command in the console:

 ```sh